encode/django-rest-framework/docs/api-guide/authentication.md

 * `request.user` will be a Django `User` instance.
 * `request.auth` will be `None`.

-If you're using an AJAX style API with SessionAuthentication, you'll need to make sure you include a valid CSRF token for any "unsafe" HTTP method calls, such as `PUT`, `POST` or `DELETE` requests.
+If you're using an AJAX style API with SessionAuthentication, you'll need to make sure you include a valid CSRF token for any "unsafe" HTTP method calls, such as `PUT`, `PATCH`, `POST` or `DELETE` requests.
 See the [Django CSRF documentation][csrf-ajax] for more details.

 # Custom authentication